n8willis/opentype-shaping-documents/opentype-shaping-indic-general.md

 and other lookups function correctly.
 Dependent vowels (matras) may also need to be reordered so that they are adjacent to the correct consonant.
 These functions, too, involve script-specific rule sets.

+Because of the script-specific rules involved, it is mandatory that the basic substitution features in stage 3 be applied in the order specified.

+The remaining substitution features in stage 5 and the positioning features in stage 6, however, do not have a mandatory order.

+### Script shaping characteristics ###

+Indic scripts follow many of the same shaping patterns, but they differ in a few critical characteristics that the shaping engine must track.
+These include:

+  - The rules that determine the base consonant in a syllable.

+  - The final position of "Reph".

+  - How "Reph" is encoded or requested in a syllable.

+  - Whether the below-base forms feature is applied only to consonants before the base consonant, only to consonants after the base consonant, or to both.

+  - The ordering positions for dependent vowels (matras).
+Specifically, the ordering for left-side, right-side, above-base, and below-base matras follow different rules.
+The rules employed vary between scripts, except for left-side matras, where all Indic scripts follow the same rule.

+#### Base consonant ####

+Locating the base consonant of a syllable generally requires parsing the syllable to catch and exclude certain special-treatment consonants (such as "Ra"s that will form "Reph"s or consonants that take on below-base forms).
+However, each script has a general base-consonant position that determines the appropriate search method.
+The base consonant may be, generally:

+  - The first consonant.
+This is designated `BASE_POS_FIRST`.

+  - The last consonant.
+This is designated `BASE_POS_LAST`.

+  - The last consonant that is not preceded by a "ZWJ".
+This position is only used in Sinhala, and is designated `BASE_POS_LAST_SINHALA`.

+#### Reph position ####

+"Reph" may be positioned:

+  - at the beginning of the syllable, in the ordering position `POS_RA_TO_BECOME_REPH`.

+  - immediately before the first subjoined (below-base) consonant, in the ordering position `POS_BEFORE_SUBJOINED`.

+  - immediately after the base consonant, in the ordering position `POS_AFTER_MAIN`.

+  - immediately after the last subjoined (below-base) consonant, in the ordering position `POS_AFTER_SUBJOINED`.

+  - immediately beforw the last post-base consonant, in the ordering position `POS_BEFORE_POST`.

+  - immediately after the last post-base consonant, in the ordering position `POS_AFTER_POST`.

+#### Reph encoding ####

+"Reph" may be:

+  - requested explicitly, using the sequence "Ra,Halant,ZWJ".
+This is designated `REPH_MODE_EXPLICIT`.

+  - Formed implicitly by the sequence "Ra,Halant" when used in certain positions in a syllable.
+This is designated `REPH_MODE_IMPLICIT`.
+Because a "Ra,Halant" does _not_ form a "Reph" in _every_ position in a syllable, script-specific tests are required.

+  - encoded as a separate codepoint.
+This codepoint is generally called "Repha", which distinguishes it from the "Reph"s formed by other sequences.
+A "Repha" may need reordering based on script specific rules, in which case `REPH_MODE_LOGICAL_REPHA` is used.
+Alternatively, the script may not reorder "Repha"s at all, in which case `REPH_MODE_VISUAL_REPHA` is used.

+#### Below-base forms ####

+Below-base consonant forms (the `blwf` feature) may be applied:

+  - Only to consonants after the base consonant.
+This is designated `BLWF_MODE_POST_ONLY`.

+  - To consonants occuring before or after the base consonant.
+This is designated `BLWF_MODE_PRE_AND_POST`.

+#### Left-side matras ####

+All Indic scripts position left-side matras in the same manner, in the ordering position `POS_PREBASE_MATRA`.

+#### Right-side matras ####

+Right-side matras may be positioned:

+  - immediately before the first subjoined (below-base) consonant, in the ordering position `POS_BEFORE_SUBJOINED`.

+  - immediately after the last subjoined (below-base) consonant, in the ordering position `POS_AFTER_SUBJOINED`.

+  - immediately after the last post-base consonant, in the ordering position `POS_AFTER_POST`.

+#### Above-base matras ####

+Above-base matras may be positioned:

+  - immediately before the first subjoined (below-base) consonant, in the ordering position `POS_BEFORE_SUBJOINED`.

+  - immediately after the base consonant, in the ordering position `POS_AFTER_MAIN`.

+  - immediately after the last subjoined (below-base) consonant, in the ordering position `POS_AFTER_SUBJOINED`.

+  - immediately after the last post-base consonant, in the ordering position `POS_AFTER_POST`.

+#### Below-base matras ####

+Below-base matras may be positioned:

+  - immediately before the first subjoined (below-base) consonant, in the ordering position `POS_BEFORE_SUBJOINED`.

+  - immediately after the last subjoined (below-base) consonant, in the ordering position `POS_AFTER_SUBJOINED`.

+  - immediately after the last post-base consonant, in the ordering position `POS_AFTER_POST`.